 Security Deposits

-Landlords in Georgia who require a security deposit must abide by certain rules.
-Broadly speaking, these rules cover the handling, use and return of security deposits.
-The following are some of the rules:
+Landlords in Georgia who require security deposits must abide by certain rules.
+Broadly speaking, these rules cover the handling, use and return of security deposits..
+The following are some of the deposit rules landlords must know:

-- Store a tenant’s deposit in either an escrow account or post a surety bond.
+- Store a tenant’s security deposit in either an escrow account or post a surety bond.

-- Only make deductions to a tenant’s security deposit for legitimate reasons.
-Such as, when the tenant fails to pay rent or utility bills, or when they cause excess property damage.
+- Only make deductions to a Georgia tenant’s security deposit for legitimate reasons, following the georgia security deposit laws.
+Such as, when the tenant fails to pay rent or utility bills, or when they cause excess property damage requiring repairs.

-- Return the tenant’s deposit within a month after they move out.
+- Return the tenant’s security deposit within a month after they move out.

 Lease Termination

-To terminate any lease, you must serve your tenant with a 60-days’ notice.
-The lease can be a month-to-month lease, a quarter-to-quarter lease, or even one that runs year-to-year.
+According to Georgia law, to terminate any legal agreements, a landlord must serve thier tenant with a 60-days’ notice.
+These lease agreements can be month-to-month , a quarter-to-quarter, or even year-to-year.

 Tenants, on the other hand, only need to provide a 30-days’ notice when looking to move out of a week-to-week or a month-to-month lease.
-A tenant can legally end a lease early for any of the following reasons.
+A tenant can legally break a lease in Georgia early for any of the following reasons:

 - When starting an active military duty.